7arbeyx01/CRTP_Notes/Module2.md

 - Apart from numerous plugins, there are two ways of executing commands on a Jenkins Master.
 - If you have Admin access (default installation before 2.x), go to ```http://<jenkins_server>/script```
 - In the script console, Groovy scripts could be executed.
+>Groovy is a dynamic, object-oriented programming language for the Java Virtual Machine (JVM).
+It is designed to be concise, readable, and expressive, with syntax and features inspired by languages like Java, Python, and Ruby.
+Groovy scripts are programs or scripts written in the Groovy programming language.
 ```
 def sout = new StringBuffer(), serr = new StringBuffer()
 def proc = '[INSERT COMMAND]'.execute()